 Common Pests and Predators

 Slugs, snails, rabbits, rats, deer, cabbage root maggots, aphids, cutworms, flea beetles, cabbage loopers, and cabbage worms love to feast on cauliflower.
+You can hand-pick most of these pests off when visable.

 Our family has big cauliflower fans, and we manage the garden through organic gardening methods.
 It is a big challenge, but I rest easy knowing we are not exposed to noxious chemicals found in commercial herbicides and pesticides.